millaabreu/millaabreu.github.io/about/index.md

   credit: WeGraphics
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---
+## Camilla Ribeiro de Abreu
+* I'm a student of the major Architecture and Urbanism at the University of Brasilia at Brasilia, Brazil.
+I started my undergraduation at 2011 and after four years of study I applied for a study abroad program for one year
 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the follow up to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes) --- by designer slash illustrator [Michael Rose](http://mademistakes.com).

 ## So Simple Theme is all about: